FollowTheProcess/collections/README.md

 - **DAG:** A generic directed acyclic graph
 - **Counter:** A convenient construct for counting occurrences of things (similar to Python's [collections.Counter])
 - **Chain:** A chain of maps, lookups first look in one map, then the next, then the next, returning the first result found (similar to Python's [collections.ChainMap])
+- **Priority Queue** A queue where items are popped according to order of priority

 ## Installation